lsst-dm/dmtn-271/index.rst

   After the provenance graph has been fully written (to a temporary location), it is ingested into the butler.

 In prompt processing, we expect small, per-detector predicted quantum graphs to be generated and executed in independent worker pods, just as they are today, and information about the outputs sent via Kafka system to a dedicated service for provenance gathering and ingestion, as is already planned for the near future.
-As part of this proposal, worker pods would also need to send a version of the predicted quantum graph to the service, either via Kafka (if it's small enough) or an S3 put.
+As part of this proposal, worker pods would also need to write a provenance quantum graph (one for each ``{visit, detector}``) to be ingested as well.
-The ingestion service would then use that to append provenance to its own aggregation quantum graph file, rolling over to a new one and ingesting the old one only when the :attr:`~lsst.daf.butler.CollectionType.RUN` collection changes.
+During the following day (but before the embargo period ends), these tiny provenance graphs would be merged into per-:attr:`~lsst.daf.butler.CollectionType.RUN` collection graphs, with the original ones deleted.

 Eventually, we will want direct ``pipetask`` executions to operate the same way as BPS (in this and many other ways), but with all steps handled by a single Python command.
 This may be rolled out well after the batch and prompt-processing variants are, especially if provenance-hostile developer use cases for clobbering and restarting with different versions and configuration prove difficult to reconcile with having a single post-execution graph dataset for each :attr:`~lsst.daf.butler.CollectionType.RUN` collection.